 To what extent we can guarantee value indefiniteness remains an open question.
-We know that not all observables can be value indefinite, and at least one can be guaranteed to be, but how far does this value indefiniteness go?
-We conjecture that only a single observable in the Hilbert space can be assigned the value one.
+We know that not all observables can be value indefinite, and at least those in the star-shaped setup of Fig. 1 can be guaranteed to be, but how far does this value indefiniteness go?
+We conjecture that this is as far as one can go; that only a single observable in the Hilbert space can be assigned the value one, and only those orthogonal to the said observable can be assigned the value 0-any other observables must, under the assumption of noncontextuality be value indefinite.